 Research shows that the most successful readers and spellers start with a Synthetic Phonics approach.

 The process of spelling involves the opposite method to reading.
-It requires children to identify the sounds in a word and then to match a letter with that sound, to essentially ‘make’ the word.
+It requires children to identify the sounds in a word and then to match a letter (or letters) with that sound, to essentially ‘make’ the word.
 This takes a five step process: